Tapescripts for IELTS Listening Sample 8

 MAN: Lovely.
 Thanks very much for ringing.

-Hello.
-Um my family and I are staying here in Trebirch for a week or two and we wanted to know about the train services.
+P: Hello.
+Um, my family and I are staying here in Trebirch for a week or two and we wanted to know about the train services.
 We're hoping to do a few local trips.

-TUTOR: Then you need to go to Central Station - that's for all the national services.
+CO: Then you need to go to Central Station - that's for all the national services.
 There are regular trains to London.
-They leave Trebirch every half hour on weekdays and every hour at weekends.
+They leave Trebirch every half-hour on weekdays and every hour at weekends.
 It takes about two hours, a bit longer on Sundays.
-You've got a choice of first and second class and there's a buffet car - though refreshments are included in the cost of a first class ticket.
+You've got a choice of first and second class and there's a buffet car - though refreshments are included in the cost of a first-class ticket.

 Er, special family awayday fares are available for this service now during the school holidays.
 Er, alternatively, you can be in Birmingham in only an hour and a half, where there's lots to see and do including the new and internationally acclaimed climbing wall built on the site of the old aquarium.
 We will also be running a special service to Newport when the new science museum opens next year, as we anticipate a lot of visitors in the opening weeks.
 I'd advise you to call early to book your tickets.
 Is that OK?